ehmatt/java-wrapper/README.md

 - Both of these can be found in the project directory /jars/.

 ## Example
-The following is an example of an executable class which will:
+The following is an example of a class which will:
-- Login a user.
+- Log in a user.
 - Get their Action Stream.
+- Get their a-to-z list of Contacts.
+- Get their list of Deals.
-- Pick the first contact.
+- Pick the first Contact.
-- And add a new call for that contact.
+- And add a new Call for that Contact.
+- Create a new Contact.

 ```java
 package com.onepagecrm;